 Whether you're looking to get ahead in your coursework, catch up on credits or simply stay on track in your chosen program, summer session at St. Kate's is a great way to do it!

-For 2017, you can choose from 5-week, 7-week and 10-week courses at the undergraduate and graduate levels on our St. Paul campus or 7-week and 10-week courses, primarily at the lower-division (1000 and 2000) undergraduate level, in Minneapolis.
+For 2018, you can choose from 6-week, 7-week, 10-week and 12-week courses at the undergraduate and graduate levels on our St. Paul and Minneapolis campuses.

 View the full list of options available to undergraduate, graduate, and associate students this summer, or browse the course descriptions in Kateway.